tsclay/songster/README.md

 ## Challenges

-### Speed, inconsistency, and clunky code
+### Locating lyrics was inconsistent

-Though this is just the first project, the speed of execution was a problem to me, seeing that no visual cue indicates that data is loading (something to add in a future deployment for sure).
-The following was in the code base:
+Here's what was in the code base:

 ```
 let $lyricsContent